 The reports should prompt state and federal agencies to investigate, and if warranted, take action against companies exceeding state limits for cadmium and federal limits for phthalates.

 There are some bright spots in the latest round of reports.

 The GAP, a company that has said in the past it is paying attention to Washington’s reporting law and reevaluating it’s use of chemicals of concern for children in products, did not report nearly as many products as in past years.
 Could this decrease mean they aren’t using as many chemicals?
 Only time will tell if this trend holds up.

-Also, thanks to the new Toxic-Free Kids and Families Act, which passed earlier this year and bans several toxic flame retardants in kids’ products and home furniture [link to blog], next year’s reports shouldn’t include products with these harmful chemicals in them.
+Also, thanks to the new Toxic-Free Kids and Families Act, which passed earlier this year and bans several toxic flame retardants in kids’ products and home furniture, next year’s reports shouldn’t include products with these harmful chemicals in them.

 We recently asked Ecology to consider adding several additional chemicals to list of chemicals product makers must report.
 These chemicals include additional flame retardants, stain resistors, and plasticizers (they make plastic soft).

 Ecology responded and announced they will consider requiring reporting of several of these chemicals.

 So What Should Consumers Do?

 Unfortunately, until companies and policymakers take actions to remove harmful chemicals from children’s products, consumers have to take the initiative to protect themselves and their families.
 Here are a few recommendations: